pablodecm/phd_thesis/src/103_chapter_3.md

 at trigger or analysis level, or other intermediate summaries of $\boldsymbol{x}$ complementary to reconstruction, as part of the definition of the summary statistic $\boldsymbol{s}(\boldsymbol{x})$.
-In all cases where $s(\boldsymbol{x})$ is a deterministic function,s which in expectation all differences between simulated observations and data originate from the differences between the simulation-based generative definition of $p(\boldsymbol{x} | \boldsymbol{\theta})$ and the true unknown generative process $p_\textrm{true}(\boldsymbol{x})$.
-While evaluating and parametrising this differences directly by studying the raw detector output is quite convoluted, the differences can be corrected and their uncertainty assessed for the lower-dimensional intermediate states of the composition chain depicted in [Equation @eq:composition_summary].
+In all cases where $s(\boldsymbol{x})$ is a deterministic function, all differences between simulated observations and data in any expected observables originate from the differences between the simulation-based generative definition of $p(\boldsymbol{x} | \boldsymbol{\theta})$ and the true unknown generative process $p_\textrm{true}(\boldsymbol{x})$.
+While the task of evaluating and parametrising these differences directly by studying the raw detector output is quite convoluted, the differences can be corrected and their uncertainty assessed for the lower-dimensional intermediate states of the composition chain depicted in [Equation @eq:composition_summary].

-For example, if the momenta a
-certain subset of the reconstructed objects $\boldsymbol{y}_\textrm{reco}$ statistically differs between the experimental data and the simulated observations, based on a subset of the data that is assumed to be well-modelled, the momenta of simulated observations can be corrected to better model the data, and the statistical
+For example, if the momenta of a certain subset of the reconstructed objects $\boldsymbol{y}_\textrm{reco}$ statistically differ between experimental data and the simulated observations, based on a subset of the data that is assumed to be well-modelled, the momenta of simulated observations can be corrected to better model the data, and the statistical